-• Allow placements in the holes: select to allow placing within the internal profiles, but only for the groups whose corresponding entry in the column is selected.
-When the selection is not active, no placement can be applied within the internal profiles, regardless of the group assignments

-• Prioritize placements in the holes: the active selection privileges the placements within the internal profiles.

-Automatic clusters: this selection enables the application of automatic profile clusters with respect to single placements, but only for profiles that have the corresponding entry in the selected column.
+- Miles Allow placements in the holes: select to allow placing within the internal profiles, but only for the groups whose corresponding entry in the column is selected.
+When the selection is not active, no placement can be applied within the internal profiles, regardless of the group assignments - Select to allow recursive placements within the internal profiles - SPrioritize placements in the holes: the active selection privileges the placements within the internal profiles. - Line Automatic clusters: this selection enables the application of automatic profile clusters with respect to single placements, but only for profiles that have the corresponding entry in the selected column.
 For each profile in the list, the efficiency that can derive from an automatic cluster is checked: a cluster that assigns an efficiency greater or equal to the value set in the Nesting function configuration (see Nesting function manual, chapter: Nesting configuration -> Nesting options) determines a privileged application of the group with respect to the placement of the single piece.
-Profiles of geometry corresponding to: regular circles, conics or polygons (inscribed in a circle).

-• Grid placements: this selection enables the application of placements according to a matrix layout, but only for pieces that have the corresponding item in the selected column.
+Profiles of geometry corresponding to: regular circles, conics or polygons (inscribed in a circle). - Grid placements: this selection enables the application of placements according to a matrix layout, but only for pieces that have the corresponding item in the selected column.
 This option can be used to create uniform placements according to a grid layout.